Bombomie/rentbnb/README.md

 # 🏝️ RentBnB
-**RentBnB** is a mobile marketplace application designed to connect tourists and locals with adventure equipment and local experiences.
+**RentBnB** is a web marketplace application designed to connect tourists and locals with adventure equipment and local experiences.
 Expanding on the traditional accommodation model, RentBnB specializes in "activity rentals"—ranging from island-hopping boats and scuba gear to canyoneering packages.

 The platform provides a seamless hub to discover, book, and pay for vacation activities while empowering local providers to manage their businesses digitally.